node-influx/node-influx/README.md

     docker run -d -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 tutum/influxdb

 Then to run the test harness use `npm test`.

+## Contributing

+If you want to add features, fix bugs or improve node-influx please open a pull-request.
+Please note, we are following [Javascript Standard Style](https://github.com/feross/standard).
+Before opening a PR your code should pass Standard.

+ `npm install standard`
+ `standard`

 ## Licence